cdl-geneseo/geneseo-dictionary/R/RobDog.md

 # RobDog

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RobDog

 Created by  Unknown User (ram19), last modified by  Unknown User (lm23) on Apr 29, 2015

 (n.)
 Nickname for Professor Robert Doggett.Ex.
 I've got a class with RobDog next semester!As of 2012, this word received an average of 2.67 out of 5 on student surveys, 1 being an unknown word, and 5 being a word commonly used and heard.(Miller, N-R, 2012) Obsolete, 2015.
 Major.